We live busy lives and our senses are bombarded, and even those who seek on a daily basis often find themselves out of balance.

 There are many ways you can meditate and finding what works best for you is an important part of the journey.

-On a meditation retreat you may be introduced to a variety of techniques such as mindfulness meditation, guided meditations, yoga nidra, visualisations, silent meditation or more dynamic forms of moving meditation.
+You may be introduced to a variety of techniques such as mindfulness meditation, guided meditations, yoga nidra, visualisations, silent meditation or more dynamic forms of moving meditation.

-Yoga & Meditation retreats cater to all levels of practitioners and welcome people from all walks of life.
+Retreats cater to all levels of practitioners and welcome people from all walks of life.

 Experienced teachers are on hand not only to guide you and teach you the meditation techniques, but to also answer your questions, help you to refine your meditation practice, and assist you through any emotional or physical blockages.